lg28literconvectionmicrowaveoven/gdsc-app/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# How it works

+It authenticates users using a specialized cookie containing a user ID tied to a username.
+Posting comments puts them in a SQLite database containing comments along with source user IDs.
+Signing up on first visit creates this cookie for you.